top of page

 Therapy Assistants

-We have a warm and enthusiastic team of Therapy Assistants at Leap.
-The Therapy Assistants work under the supervision of our experienced Therapists on a client's current therapy goals.
+We have a warm and enthusiastic team of therapy assistants at Leap.
+The therapy assistants work under the supervision of our experienced Therapists on a client's current therapy goals.
 Their sessions are in addition to their normal therapy sessions and provide the client's further practise and support in achieving their goals.
-The Therapy Assistants work with children in their home, school or early childhood setting which promotes further carry-over and success.
+The therapy assistants work with children in their home, school or early childhood setting which promotes further carry-over and success.

 Click on the flyer below for further information and pricing.